TOPIC -

 three weeks but that wasnt long enough.
 For smaller plants the safer soap

-solution works well but in a larger grow its very diffult to wash all the
+solution works well but in a larger grow its very diffult to wash all the leaves.

 Luck man.